ajm87/moctool/moctool-gateway/src/main/webapp/bower_components/angular-ui-router/README.md

   // For any unmatched url, redirect to /state1
   $urlRouterProvider.otherwise("/state1");
   //
-  // Now set up the states
+  // Now set up the stateVMs
   $stateProvider
     .state('state1', {
       url: "/state1",